mivuzu/rv32i-v1/README.md

 - Host link: UART driven memory init+control protocol

 Developed on the ECP5 Evaluation Board.
 With minor changes, particularly pin constraints and memory size, it should run on most ECP5 boards.

-## Roadmap

-- v1 (this): RV32I, multicycle, MMIO UART, host-side memory init
-- v2: pipelined core, wider/faster memory module
-- v3: ISA expansion to RV32GC
-- v4: 64-bit (RV64GC)

-Tested instruction by instruction during implementation, as well as with small programs, however not yet tested extensively.
-Use at your own risk and please report issues.

 ## Basic Operation